Pqrq/2024_Cmpe462_ML_Project/README.md

 # Project Details

-For more details about this project, see the file "CmpE 462 Project Report.pdf"
+For more details about this project, see the file "CmpE 462 Project Report.pdf", along with our codes and dataset.